- Nov 15, 2007

 - Dragon Quest 8 and 11.
 I still haven't gotten around to these games, but I've heard nothing but good things about both of them.
 From what I know, Dragon Quest 11 is somehow even better than 8, so if anything 11 is the best modern game to try out as your first, and maybe check out 8 afterward since they're both gorgeous third person RPGs instead of the more classic top down ones like the earlier ones.

-More info about the series in general may come in the future.
+More info about the games may come in the future.